Warp Deformer Features

 Number of conversion divisions

-Sets the number of horizontal x vertical divisions.
-The greater the number, the more deformations follow the deformer shape.
+Sets the division number for horizontal x vertical.
+The larger the number, the more deformations follow the deformer shape.

-Normally, the setting should be set to “5 x 5” because a large number of settings may result in heavy operation due to the large number of calculation processes.
+Normally, the setting should be set to “5 x 5” because a large number of settings may result in heavy load due to the large number of calculation processes.

 Deformer editing can be performed by switching between three levels.